 Benefits are paid by the Plan for injections administered in the Physician's office, for example allergy immunotherapy, when no other health service is received.
 However, immunizations for personal travel are not covered.

 Lab, X-Ray and Diagnostics - Outpatient

-Services for Sickness and Injury-related diagnostic purposes received on an outpatient basis at a Hospital or Alternate Facility [or in a Physician's office] include:
+Services for Sickness and Injury-related diagnostic purposes received on an outpatient basis at a Hospital or Alternate Facility include: